Oxford Road Corridor

 It's not just a bus-spotters dream...

-Oxford Road Corridor (recently branded as the knowledge quarter) is historically steeped in music and counter-culture, and contains good stuff at every corner: The Whitworth Art Gallery, Manchester Museum, Manchester Poetry Library, and with various venues, bars, shops and theatres dotted along the stretch of road from Rusholme to Central Library, it's almost a city within a city.
+Oxford Road Corridor (branded as the knowledge quarter) is historically steeped in music and counter-culture, and contains good stuff at every corner: The Whitworth Art Gallery, Manchester Museum, Manchester Poetry Library, and with various venues, bars, shops and theatres dotted along the stretch of road from Rusholme to Central Library, it's almost a city within a city.

 RNCM's Collection of Historic Musical Instruments